 Does the Counseling Center prescribe medications?

 No. Medication management is not a service provided by the Counseling Center.
-Rather, students should contact the Student Health Center or speak with a Counseling Center counselor about a referral to a private psychiatrist in the community.
+Rather, students should contact the Student Health Center or speak with a Counseling Center clinician about a referral to a private psychiatrist in the community.

 If I already have a prescription for medication and all I need is a refill, can I do that at the Counseling Center?

 No, you can do that at the Student Health Center.
-However, if private psychiatric care is more appropriate, the Counseling Center counselor can help you connect with private psychiatric care in the area.
+However, if private psychiatric care is more appropriate, the Counseling Center clinician can help you connect with private psychiatric care in the area.
 If you are on medication for a psychological condition, it is important that your medications are well- supervised.
 Changes in your health, your life situation, your diet, or even simply the passage of time, can change how your medication functions.
 Close supervision is especially important if you are beginning, ending, adjusting, combining, or switching medications.
 Your psychiatrist should be available to you for psychiatric assessments, regular meetings, and medication-related emergencies.
 In addition, many medications work best in conjunction with psychotherapy, not instead of it, so many students will see a psychiatrist who is also a therapist or see both a psychiatrist and therapist who will consult together.
 Generally, private psychiatric care is the appropriate service for these concerns.
 Student may also contact the Student Health Center for their medication needs.

 I already have a psychiatrist off campus.
 Do I have to have a referral from the Counseling Center?